springernature/frontend-playbook/javascript/house-style.md

 #### Imports

-You must export items which allow the consumer to import __only what is needed__.
+You must export items to allow the consumer to import __only what is needed__.
 This helps prepare you for bundling techniques like tree-shaking.

 We do this: